Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Numerical and experimental examples

 Marquardt--Levenberg algorithm was used for the non-linear least squares fitting to obtain $\sigma$ and~$T$.
 Both models were fitted to data up to the first zero crossing.
 The entire procedure was repeated with randomly generated Gaussian surfaces hundreds of times (with more repetitions for smaller images for which the variances are larger).
 The means and standard deviations are plotted in \fref{fig:corrected-model-fit}.

 The biased model \eref{GGauss-biased} clearly succeeded at bias reduction.
 For both parameters and almost all image sizes the bias becomes so small that it is no longer an issue.
 The only exception is very small images which are only several correlation lengths large ($\alpha\lesssim1/10$).
-Although bias usually still decreases, it is at the cost of greatly increased variance.
+Although bias usually still decreases, it is at the cost of considerably increased variance.
 Too much roughness information is missing in such small areas.
 Using them for roughness evaluation is just wrong and the correction cannot change it.

-The correction generally trades the bias for variance, i.e. the parameters have larger variances than for the standard model.
+The correction generally trades the bias for variance, i.e.\ the parameters have larger variances than for the standard model.
 For reasonable $T/L$ the trade-off is advantageous.
 The total error $(\hbox{variance}+\hbox{bias}^2)^{1/2}$ decreases as illustrated in the bottom row of \fref{fig:corrected-model-fit}.
 The improvement is more marked for $\sigma$ where it can be an order of magnitude, whereas for $T$ it ranges from about $2\times$ to $5\times$.
 The improvement is larger for higher polynomial degrees.
-The reason appears to be that the bias is larger in absolute value, but of the same functional form.
+It is because the bias is larger in absolute value, but of the same functional form.
 Hence, the same correction is able to deal with a larger bias.

 Full circles in \fref{fig:corrected-model-fit} correspond to the worst case scenario of a single-image roughness measurement.
 Multiple scans reduce the variance, the dominant contribution for the improved model, but do not help with bias, the dominant contribution for the standard one.
 This is illustrated in the plot of total error reduction for five-image evaluation (open circles).